Welcome to High Dental

 Mouth Cancer Better Health Channel (state government of Victoria)

 Mouth cancer usually starts in the cells lining the mouth.
 The most common sites are the lips, tongue and/or floor of the mouth.
 Smoking and drinking alcohol are known risk factors.
-Mouth cancer is easily cured if treated in its earlier stages.
+Mouth cancer’s prognosis is typically better when detected and treated in its earlier stages.

 At High Dental, we take the examination of the oral tissues of the mouth seriously.
 At your regular recall and oral examination, we routinely screen the soft tissues of the mouth.
 We are pleased to add ORAL ID to our most recent diagnostic tool.
 This enhances our 6 monthly oral check up!

 OralID utilises fluorescence technology with a blue light that allows a clinician to identify oral cancer, pre-cancer and other abnormal lesions at an earlier stage, thus saving lives!

 This emitted blue light helps the physician to easily identify cancerous tumours, pre-cancer or unusual lesions interior to the mouth.
 The light does not involve any radiation dose to the patient and is completely non -invasive.

 Any suspicious shadows identified with ORAL ID will then warrant further investigation of the oral deformity.
 The appropriate oral treatment can then be recommended without delay.